-The Sports Centre provides facilities for activities (as of July 2024): these include football, short mat bowls, karate and table tennis.
-It is also used for scouting activities and is the home of a pre-school.
+The Sports Centre provides facilities for activities (as of October 2020): these include football, short mat bowls, Zumba, karate, a bible group and table tennis.
+It is also used for scouting activities and is the home of Bierton Pre-school.
 The centre is regularly hired out for one-off activities such as children's parties.